iammrallblue/csci_notes/Python_Django_MySQL/DjangoRESTFramework.md

 - `models.py`, `serializers.py`, `urls.py`, `settings.py`, `views.py`
 - Edit the **`settings.py`** file
-  - beause we have to use those apps,
+  - Because we have to use those apps,
   - `rest_framework` MUST be imported

 ```Python